TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 TacType uses PC (polycarbonate) stems, while Cerakey uses ABS stems.

-Exterior durability
+Exterior Durability

 Next, let’s look at exterior durability.